Crock Pot Thanksgiving Whole Turkey Recipe

 Pour chicken broth into the bottom of the slow cooker.

-If you need to take this route, make sure it’s on top of a large enough cookie sheet because you might end up with a little bit of condensation dripping out, and you won’t have a mess all over the counter.
+If you need to take this route, make sure it’s on top of a large enough cookie sheet because you might end up with a little condensation dripping out, and you won’t have a mess all over the counter.

 Then cook on low for about 8-10 hours.
 So easy!